 – Mozart: Violin Concerto A major K 219

-– Mozart: Violin Concerto B flat major K 207
+– Mozart: Violin Concerto D major K 218

 – Vanhal: Double Bass Concerto

 6 – Applications are accepted online at www.summeracademyofmusic.com.
-The number of spaces for participants is limited – therefore, a preselection may be necessary, based on the submitted application material.
+The number of spaces and total number of available lessons for participants is limited – therefore, a preselection may be necessary, based on the submitted application material.
 Only for the piano masterclasses, a recording containing repertory freely chosen by the applicant needs to be submitted.
 We prefer Youtube links (or links to other free platforms) over CD, MD, DVD.

 A request to all applicants: please make sure that the size of email attachments (photos, scans etc.) does not exceed the size of 1 MB.

-In order to allow as many applicants as possible to participate, chamber music groups count as one participant unless solo lessons are taken as well.
+In order to allow as many applicants as possible to participate, chamber music groups count as one participant unless solo lessons are taken as well (possible in increments of two lessons, according to #3 above).
 Nonetheless the reduced course fee is to be paid by each member

 7 – The Summer Academy of Music can be reached at: